M.A. in History

 The History Department maintains a small, selective graduate program leading to the master’s degree in history.
 Our faculty are distinguished both as active scholars and as engaged teachers, and our graduate program is based on close mentoring relationships between faculty and graduate students.
 The department aims to keep the program at a size that best supports students’ individual curricular and career goals: approximately 10-12 students are admitted each year.

-For the 2022-2023 year, the History MA program has extended its deadline for application to March 1, and the GRE scores are optional.
+For the 2023-2024 year, the History MA program deadline for application is March 1, and GRE scores are optional.

 Accelerated Master's Program in History